-Like global stress tests, specific stress tests draw on a core scenario and a stressed scenario, which are defined by the SG Group's sector experts and economists.
+Like global stress tests, specific stress tests draw on a core scenario and stressed scenarios, which are defined by the SG Group's sector experts and economists.
 The core scenario draws on an in-depth analysis of the situation surrounding the activity or the relevant country.
-The stressed scenario describes triggering events and assumptions regarding the development of a crisis, both in quantitative terms (changes in a country's GDP, the unemployment rate, deterioration in a sector) and qualitative terms.
+The stressed scenarios describe triggering events and assumptions regarding the development of a crisis, both in quantitative terms (changes in a country's GDP, the unemployment rate, deterioration in a sector) and qualitative terms